DorianJung/Pd-patch-for-pointer-G-1-/README.md

 - cyclone
 - FluidCorpusManipulation

-1. Clone the repository.
+As this patch is custom made for my specific Raspberry Pi 5 setup, the playability is quite limited.
+If you have the necessary hardware, these are the steps to get this to run.
-2. Ensure all libraries are installed via Deken.
+1. Ensure all libraries are installed via Deken
-3. Open _main.pd
+2. Open _main.pd
+3. Change the devicename for the comport object to your device
+4. Make sure you are running on a sample rate of 44.1khz